 Traffic Infraction: A Traffic Infraction is any offense defined as a “traffic infraction” by VTL § 155.
 A “traffic infraction” is any violation of the VTL (except Articles 47 & 48) or of any ordinance, law, rule, regulation or order regulating traffic which are not misdemeanors or felonies.
 VTL § 155.
 Traffic infractions are not crimes and the punishment imposed for committing a traffic infractions shall not be deemed a penal or criminal punishment nor shall a conviction for a traffic infraction impair one’s credibility as a witness.
 Id.

-A conviction for a New York traffic infraction can result in fines, the remote possibility of jail and fines imposed under the New York State Point System.
+A conviction for a New York traffic infraction can result in fines, the remote possibility of jail and points imposed under the New York State Point System.

 Where “traffic infractions” are handled in local criminal court, for purposes of procedure and otherwise, they shall be deemed misdemeanors and, with some limited exceptions, all provisions of law applicable to misdemeanors are applicable to “traffic violations” except no jury trials are permitted.
 Id.
 The Court of Appeals has stated that prosecutions for “traffic infractions” in local criminal court are generally governed by the rules of criminal law.
 People v.
 Phinney, 22 N.Y.2d 288, 292 N.Y.S.2d 632, 239 N.E.2d 515 (1968).

 Despite this very clear language establishing that the procedures and law pertaining to misdemeanors shall apply to “traffic infractions”, one does not have any statutory speedy trial rights when charged with a “traffic infraction”.
 People v.
-Solomon, 124 Misc.2d 33, 475 N.Y.S.2d 749 (1984)
+Solomon, 124 Misc.2d 33, 475 N.Y.S.2d 749 (1984).
+However, constitutional speedy trial still applies and can result in dismissal of old traffic tickets.
+Unlike statutory speedy trial constitutional speedy trial looks at the totality of the circumstances of the delay and does not depend on a specific number of days, weeks or months.

 For the exact definition of “Traffic Infraction”, see NY VTL § 155.